defano/wyldcard/README.md

 ## Messages and handlers

-A _script_ is a set of _message handlers_ and _function handlers_ that describe how the object reacts when HyperCard sends a message to it.
+A _script_ is a set of _message handlers_ and _function handlers_ that describe how the object reacts when WyldCard sends a message to it.
 A message handler handles incoming messages; a function handler is a subroutine that can return a value to its caller.

 Stacks, backgrounds, cards, buttons and fields are scriptable in the HyperTalk language.